Politics of Culture

 - Term 2

-The course shall examine debates in the discipline of politics about the role of “culture” in politics – as practices of meaning-making in politics; as a series of everyday practices and rituals with implicit (or overt) political content; and as cultural products (art, films, etc.) both whose making and content reflects a specific politics.
+The module shall examine debates in the discipline of politics about the role of “culture” in politics – as practices of meaning-making in politics; as a series of everyday practices and rituals with implicit (or overt) political content; and as cultural products (art, films, etc.) both whose making, and content reflects a specific politics.

-To do so, the course will require three activities outside class:
+To do so, the module will require three activities outside class:

 - Selection of an overtly political film, or art piece, or theatrical production – to discuss what politics goes into the production of such artwork; the ways in which the overt and implicit politics that such artwork espouses can be critically understood and explained.

-The course will also examine the role of meaning-making and semiotics in social movements and political mobilisation, in the production of hegemony, and critically assess outdated and problematic “national culture” or “culture of violence” paradigms.
-The great majority of the course will be either broadly theoretical or based on Middle Eastern examples, but students can choose their essays to address broader topics outside of the Middle East.
+The module will also examine the role of meaning-making and semiotics in social movements and political mobilisation, in the production of hegemony, and critically assess outdated and problematic “national culture” or “culture of violence” paradigms.

 - Demonstrate an understanding of the themes, debates and issues around “culture” and cultural production in the discipline of politics